reduxjs/redux/docs/advanced/AsyncActions.md

 >import 'babel-core/polyfill';
 >```

-How do we include the Redux-thunk middleware in the dispatch mechanism?
-We use the applyMiddleware method from Redux, as shown below:
+How do we include the Redux Thunk middleware in the dispatch mechanism?
+We use the [`applyMiddleware()`](../api/applyMiddleware.md) method from Redux, as shown below:

 #### `index.js`